browserengineering/book/book/scripts.md

 ==============

-So far, when an event is generated, the browser will run the handlers, and then *also* do whatever it normally does for that event.
+So far, when an event is generated, the browser will run the handlers, and then *also* do whatever it normally does for that event---the *default action*.
 I'd now like JavaScript code to be able to *cancel* that default action.

 There are a few steps involved.
 First of all, event handlers should receive an *event object* as an argument.
 That object should have a